ZenLian/edgeme/README.md

 vim.o.background = 'dark' -- dark mode only

 require('edgeme').setup {
-    style = 'default', -- only supporte 'default' or 'aura' -- turn italic on/off
+    style = 'default', -- only support 'default' or 'aura' -- turn italic on/off
     italic = {
         enable = true, -- set to false will disable all italics below